 It is a free web functional testing tool.
 It includes an HTTP proxy that records your test script, and a command line utility that can be used to playback tests.
 The proxy recorder automatically stores variables posted to forms, so you don't have to write that stuff by hand.

 NUnit is a unit-testing framework for all .Net languages.
-Initially ported from JUnit, the current production release, version 2.6, is the seventh major release of this xUnit based unit testing tool for Microsoft .NET.
+Initially ported from JUnit, this is an xUnit based unit testing tool for Microsoft .NET.
 It is written entirely in C# and has been completely redesigned to take advantage of many .NET language features, for example custom attributes and other reflection related capabilities.
 NUnit brings xUnit to all .NET languages.

 QF-Test reduces compley GUIs to a few generic components which can be controlled dynamically – without any programming effort.
 This treatment of components in a uniform way, independent of utilized technology, means plenty of time saved for the software tester and tremendously reduces the effort involved in implementing and maintaining tests.
 Users of other test tools are confronted with increasingly complex toolkits these days: for example, in order to implement a tree some tools employ many different objects nested on several levels.

 The RapidRep® Test Suite is a solution for automated back-end testing.
 Amongst several other fields of application, it can be used to verify the functionality of programs without GUI (static and dynamic tests).
-Furthermore, RapidRep® can function as a “test oracle” and automatically determine target results (e.g. rule-based or model-based), if these are unknown.
+Furthermore, RapidRep® can function as a “test oracle” and automatically determine target results (e.g. rule-based or model-based).
 When the target results are known (or have been determined) an automated target/actual-performance-comparison can take place.
 Contents of tables and files can be automatically tested as well, e.g. for data comparison after migrations.

-soapUI is a free and open source cross-platform Functional Testing solution.
-With an easy-to-use graphical interface, and enterprise-class features, soapUI allows you to easily and rapidly create and execute automated functional, regression, compliance, and load tests.
+SoapUI is a free and open source cross-platform Functional Testing solution.
+With a graphical interface, and enterprise-class features, soapUI allows to create and execute automated functional, regression, compliance, and load tests.
 In a single test environment, soapUI provides complete test coverage and supports all the standard protocols and technologies.
 There are simply no limits to what you can do with your tests.

 Almost all GUI testing efforts are plagued by problems with making sure the script waits long enough before proceeding when something happens in the background.
 The solutions range from arcane ways to wait for some widget to have a certain appearance (yet more dependencies on GUI-mechanics) to "sleep" statements liberally scattered around.
 Which fail when the system is loaded and cause the tests to run much more slowly than they otherwise would.
 Anyone without intimate knowledge of the code is ill-equipped to solve such problems, yet doing so is a vital part of writing tests.